Chris Melendez

 Christopher Melendez (born June 13, 1987) is an American professional wrestler and a second-generation United States Army Veteran, best known for his time in Total Nonstop Action Wrestling (TNA).
-Melendez was injured in an IED attack that cost him his left leg in Baghdad, Iraq in 2006.
+Melendez was injured in an IED attack that cost him his left leg in Baghdad, Iraq, in 2006.

+Melendez was one of five wrestlers along with a host who took part in the PSAB Ringside Salute, also known as the Ringside Salute Tour, at Prince Sultan Air Base, Saudi Arabia on February 13, 2023, organized by Armed Forces Entertainment in various deployed locations across an assigned AOR to meet and entertain service members.

 Early life

 Growing up in New York City, Melendez felt compelled by the events of 9/11, and enlisted the military at 17 years old, serving as an Infantryman.
 While serving in Iraq, an improvised explosive device (IED) struck his platoon.
 Melendez sustained multiple life-threatening injuries, including the loss of his left leg.
 Combat Medics struggled to resuscitate him three times, before he was stabilized.
 As a result, Melendez was awarded a Purple Heart, and began physical rehabilitation at Brooke Army Medical Center.
 He is of Puerto Rican descent.

 In 2009, Melendez began working in film and television production as a Motion Picture Studio Mechanic.
 He went on to work on film sets for Tyler Perry, The Smurfs, A Late Quartet and television shows such as Law and Order and Person of Interest.